zcattacz/alasql_wiki/TRANSACTION.md

 ```

 #### Transaction realization
-In version 0.0.35 Alasql supports transactions only for Local Storage and DOM-storage database.
+In version 0.0.35 AlaSQL supports transactions only for Local Storage and DOM-storage database.
 Full support for other databases will be available in future versions

 See also: [COMMIT](Commit), [ROLLBACK](Rollback)